-For example, $(\Bbb R_+)^n$ is a cone, with the coordinate-wise operations.
+For example, $(\Bbb R_+)^n$ is a cone, with respect to the coordinate-wise operations.
 On $\Bbb R_+$, the cone order is just the usual order $\leq$ of the reals.
 On $(\Bbb R_+)^n$, it is the coordinate-wise order.

-Recall that a partially ordered set $(A, \leq)$ is called directed if for every $a , b \in A$ there exits $c\in A$ with $a,b \leq c$.
-A partially ordered set $(D, \leq)$ is called a directed complete partial order ({\it dcpo}) if every directed subset $A$ of $D$ has a least upper bound in $D$.
-The least upper bound of a directed subset $A$ is denoted by $\sqcup^\uparrow A$, and it is also called the directed supremum, or sometimes the limit of $A$.
+Recall that a partially ordered set $(A, \leq)$ is called directed if for every $a , b \in A$ there exists $c\in A$ with $a,b \leq c$.
+A partially ordered set $(D, \leq)$ is called a directed complete partial order ({\it dcpo}) if every directed subset $A$ of $D$, has a least upper bound in $D$.
+The least upper bound of a directed subset $A$ is denoted by $\sqcup^\uparrow A$, and it is also called the directed supremum.